taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 The Space Consortium establishes the **International Space Barge Corps** in order to sustain interest in space exploration into the next generation, and to find the best and the brightest for their projects.
 Youth from around the world spend 1-3 years at various planet-side launch stations learning about space travel and communication while helping maintain the space barges that can carry humans, equipment, and other resources back and forth between the space arboretums and planetside.
 The ISB Corps is a year-round pre-university training institution that prepares youth for Space University (which is in turn affiliated with several nations' military and space exploration departments), and it quickly becomes popular amongst the well-educated elite of the world.

 The Biononymous, a cult-like religious movement that forbids the use of body mods and surgical eSyrup implants, is founded.
 The Biononymous believe that eSyrup mods will lead to direct biological data harvesting, malicious bio-hacking, and oppressive surveillance.
-One of the founders of the BioPuritans, Raquel Morei, is a volunteer for the World Health Organization and the owner of several textile manufacturing plants, and develops a secretive textile research program to create eSyrup clothing that will not only protect wearers from harmful solar radiations, but will also obscure their faces from naked vision and surveillance cameras.
+One of the founders of the Biononymous, Raquel Morei, is a volunteer for the World Health Organization and the owner of several textile manufacturing plants, and develops a secretive textile research program to create eSyrup clothing that will not only protect wearers from harmful solar radiations, but will also prevent any wireless transmissions from entering or exiting their bodies/clothing, and will obscure their presence on surveillance cameras, many of which use infrared light.
 The Biononymous movement becomes particularly popular at the UN Green Havens.

 The first eSyrup liver is successfully implanted in a patient.

 ### 2075

-The first eSyrup eyeball is successfully implanted in a patient.

 eSyrup clothing and accessories of all kinds are now widely available, and secondhand stores and charity shops even have eSyrup items on a regular basis.

+The River Niger also dries up, causing panic in Africa.
+An extremely aggressive water-borne disease wipes out several major urban areas in China and India.
+Illnesses from sun radiation, such as skin cancer, have a thousand-fold jump in rate of diagnosis around the world.

-Raquel Morei gives birth to João Morei in Harrison, New Jersey, USA.
+Raquel Morei gives birth to João Morei in Randolph Center, Vermont, USA.

 ### 2076

 The Space Consortium completes **UPPER ESTATES SPACE ARBORETUM**, their third orbiting arboretum and first space station built entirely in orbit (but still using raw resources refined planetside).

 The Colorado River dries up completely, which throws North America into chaos.
-The River Niger also dries up, causing panic in Africa.
-An extremely aggressive water-borne disease wipes out several major urban areas in China and India.
-Illnesses from sun radiation, such as skin cancer, have a thousand-fold jump in rate of diagnosis around the world.

-### 2077: The Global Water Crisis, or, **THE BURNING OCEANS**

 A fire in a large high-rise apartment in an outer slum of San Francisco, ignited during a police raid looking for illegal eSyrup products, escalates into a city-wide blaze, thanks to the severe drought in the area and the huge prevalence of petroleum-based plastic furniture and objects in most homes.
 The burning city spreads all the way down the Californian coast, which is now one monstrous suburban sprawl, all the way past the border into Mexico.
 The fire also spreads inland towards the Colorado River Basin area, now parched by drought.

-In a stroke of terrible serendipity,

-A huge swath of southwestern North America and the Pacific currents are engulfed in flames, triggering off-shore oil drilling wells to combust, destroying ecosystems, and utterly disrupting the water cycle on the planet.
-Rivers of plastic in the oceans spread the molten petroleum fire around the world, where polluted water ways spread the fire to other continents.
-Panic leads to military action, riots, and genocide.
+### 2077: The Global Water Crisis, or, **THE BURNING OCEANS**

+The first eSyrup eyeball is successfully implanted in a patient.

+In a stroke of terrible serendipity, a deep-sea silica harvesting rig in the Antarctic Convergence accidentally vents deep-sea volcanic plumes, full of silicon tetrafluoride, directly into the air above the ocean from a leak just below the surface.
+This creates a huge cloud of hydrogen flouride and transforms the surrounding ocean into a deadly sea of hydroflouric acid.
+The poisonous cloud blinds the rig's crew, and the hydroflouric acid boils anyone who falls into the ocean, so the deep-sea volcanic plumes belch unchecked into the Antarctic Convergence.
+Ocean currents spread the hydroflouric acid into the Indian Ocean Gyre, the Southern Pacific Gyre, and the Southern Atlantic Gyre, destroying ecosystems and utterly disrupting the water cycle on the planet.
+Panic leads to military action, riots, and an incredible death toll.

 Majhee and her colleagues pack up all of their raw eSyrup cultures and research to save them from looters, and flee with their families inland.
 They hide amongst friends and family living deep in the Amazon Rainforest.